5 Corporate Mentorship Programs Worth Imitating

 Never ones to "set it and forget it."
 McGraw-Hill conducted internal research to measure the success of their programs.
 The results are encouraging.
 Close to 100% of participants said they would recommend the program to a friend and 88% say that their perspectives of different business units has grown.

 The 51-year-old company is headquartered in Paris, France, which makes them the only European organization on our list.
 Their almost 500k employees are spread around 80 countries and 34,000 sites.
 To ensure efficient knowledge sharing in a diverse workforce, Sodexo implemented a formal mentorship program in 2009.

-Offered to all employees in the US, Sodexos three-part Spirit of Mentoring Program is built to facilate knowledge transfer and career development.
+Offered to all employees in the U.S., Sodexos three-part Spirit of Mentoring program is built to facilitate knowledge transfer and career development.

 Sodexo describes the program as "an opportunity to help one another develop through collaboration, goal achievement and problem solving."
 They go on to say that "mentoring is a developmental partnership through which partners share perspectives as they foster personal and professional growth."

 In the IMPACT program, long-lasting partnerships are forged where mentor and mentee develop relationships that continue past the formal end of their program.

 During the informal Bridge and Peer-Peer Programs, frontline managers and new hires come together to share best practices, development opportunities and to spread diversity through the management level.

 If you play social games, chances are you've come across Zynga.
 Founded in 2007, the company's headcount is now close to 2,000 employees.
 To build the “next generation of social games,” Zynga knows they'll need to serve young developers and project managers.
 To make sure students fresh out of school reach their full potential, Zynga has built a robust mentorship program.